crystax/android-crew/README.md

     freetype  2.5.5    installed

-### info libname1 [libname2...]
+### info name ...

-Show information about the specified library, including dependencies required, which versions are present in the repository, and which versions (if any) are installed.
+Show information about the specified formula(s), including dependencies required, which versions are present in the repository, and which versions (if any) are installed.